15 Freelance Tax Deductions

 Rent/ home office: If you rent an office, studio, or shared workspace, you can deduct those costs from your taxes.

 If you have a home office, you can deduct a portion of your mortgage or rent.
 But, you must have an area that’s designated only for your work.
+And, be careful about claiming in-home office space.
+Many tax professionals cite it as magnet for tax audits.

 Utilities: If your workspace is outside of your home, you can deduct 100% of the costs for electricity, heating, and cooling.

-Health insurance premiums: One of the perks of being self-employed is that that you can deduct the full amount of premium for medical, dental, and long-term care insurance for you, your spouse, and your dependants.
+Health insurance premiums: One of the perks of being self-employed is that that you can deduct the full amount of premium for medical, dental, and long-term care insurance for you, your spouse, and your dependents.

-Travel: If you travel to cover stories, take photos, meet with clients, or attend conferences, you can deduct a portion of the money you spend on everything from lodging and parking to to entertaining your clients.
+Travel: If you travel to cover stories, take photos, meet with clients, or attend conferences, you can deduct a portion of the money you spend on everything from lodging and parking to entertaining your clients.

 Software: Did you pay for Microsoft Office, Photoshop, security software, or invoicing apps?
 If you did so for your business, it’s a tax write-off.